 As a working mom, I’m definitely guilty of dark circles and bags under my eyes as a result from lack of sleep over the years.
 I mean, what mom isn’t through the newborn and toddler stages, to be honest?
 But this past year, late bedtimes, interrupted chunks of sleep, and early mornings had my health spiraling.
 Out of nowhere, I suddenly experienced daily anxiety, lack of concentration, panic attacks, and chronic health problems.
 I was overwhelmed with the sudden onset of symptoms that were taking over my body and my mind.
 And you know what caused it?
 Lack of self-care and non-existing quality sleep, so things had to change, and it was my job to start taking care of myself.
 Put on my oxyegn mask first and foremost.
 Because of that, I sought out specialists to get to the root of my sleep issues, and by trying the following tips and recommendations, I hope you’ll be on your way to the path of better sleep in no time!

-25 Tips and Tricks to Improve Sleep Habits and your Overall Quality of Life
+25 Tips & Tricks to Improve Sleep Habits and One's Overall Quality of Life

 iTunes’ Current Top 5 Meditation Apps are below: